BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

      obj.hasOwnProperty('key'); // true
      ```

      1. **Using undefined comparison:** If you access a non-existing property from an object, the result is undefined.
-Let’s compare the properties against undefined to determine the existence of the property.
+Let's compare the properties against undefined to determine the existence of the property.

      ```javascript
      const user = {